 Purchase delivery protection

 If you buy new goods with your Barclaycard, you’ll be covered for any loss or damage that your supplier can't resolve.
 This service covers online, telephone and even high-street shopping if the goods are delivered to your door.
 Goods must be supplied by a UK supplier.

 Verified by Visa

-  A security service introduce by Visa to reduce online fraud.
-The system is very simple; you choose a password composed of letters and numbers and Visa will ask you for three random digits before you can make a purchase online.
+A security service introduced by Visa to reduce online fraud.
+The system is very simple – you choose a password made up of letters and numbers, and Visa will ask you for three random digits before you can make a purchase online.

-  To support you with any problems whilst overseas or on holiday, Worldwide Credit Card Assistance has a 24-hour helpline.
+To support you with any problems while overseas or on holiday, Worldwide Credit Card Assistance has a 24-hour helpline.
 Contact us if you need a local English-speaking lawyer or doctor, to arrange transport to get you home as soon as possible, an interpreter to help you with the language or to get a message home.
-Please note that our assistance given under these services is free; however, the costs of any purchases, eg flights, etc, must be met by the cardholder.
+Please note that our assistance given under these services is free; however, the costs of any purchases, such as flights, must be met by the cardholder